bits from bob....

 [permission is given to reprint with credit noted]

-Every church involved in missions operates by some philosophy.
-That philosophy may or may not be studied, carefully thought out, and fervently prayed about, but it exists nonetheless.
-That philosophy may be influenced by both bad and good motivations, by both true and false ideas.
+Every church involved in mission work operates by some philosophy.
+That philosophy may or may not be studied, carefully thought out and analyzed, or fervently prayed about, but it exists nonetheless.
+In an effort to clarify and sharpen the mission focus and philosophy of the local church, more and more churches are writing out their philosphy of missions (not to be confused with a mission statement, which is different than a philosophy of mission work).
+Without careful study and preparation, the philosophy that guides mission work may be influenced by both bad and good motivations and by both true and false ideas.

 Go to Mission Index